ChrisHani31/ChrisHani31/README.md

 An interactive dashboard visualising student trends, preferences, and engagement.
 Built using filters, parameters, and custom visuals.

+## 📌 Overview
+This project visualises percentage change across UK sub‑industries and maps the geographic distribution of change across major cities.
+It combines a horizontal bar chart with a UK location map to highlight where growth or decline is concentrated.

+## 📊 Key Insights
+- Water collection, treatment, and supply shows the strongest positive change.
+- Mining support services also demonstrate significant growth.
+- Several manufacturing sectors show mixed or negative movement.
+- Geographic mapping reveals clusters of higher change in specific UK regions.

 👉 **View Project:** (add link once repo is created)

 ---